lddubeau/wed/packages/core/doc/upgrade-5.0.0.rst

 Version 5.0.0 is a major restructuration of wed from a single package that contains all possible savers, all means of loading grammars, etc., to a series of packages that can be used as needed.
+The packages are under the ``@wedxml`` scope.

 The new setup allows to tailor wed to specific use-case scenarios.
 If you need to use wed in a context the data is saved into an IndexedDB backend, then you do